vrlnx/yolol/index.md

 **Secure Transponder**

 ```
-if NOT :insideSafeZone then :Transponder=0 end goto1
+if NOT:insideSafeZone then :Transponder=0 end goto1
 ```

 ## Mining